holochain/docs-pages/src/pages/references/glossary.md

 Any piece of [address](#address)able data that can (though doesn't need to) be published to the [DHT](#distributed-hash-table-dht).
 Record data consists of anything contained in a [record](#record) --- that is, an [action](#action) or an [entry](#entry), which are stored by separate [validation authorities](#validation-authority) on the DHT.
 This is in contrast to [metadata](#metadata), which is attached to a piece of record data.

+#### Recurring schedule

+A schedule on which a [scheduler function](#scheduler-function) is directed to run.
+A recurring schedule specifies a time interval, similar to a UNIX cronjob or Windows scheduled task.
+Unlike an [ephemeral schedule](#ephemeral-schedule), functions running on a recurring schedule survive through [cell](#cell) stops and starts.

 #### Remote call

 A [remote procedure call](#remote-procedure-call) that one agent's [cell](#cell) makes to [the zome functions](#zome-function) of another agent's cell within a [network](#network).
 The callee controls access to their zome functions via [capability-based security](#capability-based-security).